Just a 40-year-old mom of 2 in Northern California. My kids are Monkey Monkey(MM) and Drama Llama (DL). I am married to Monkey Hubby (MH).

 Likewise, we have never had debt aside from our mortgage.** My blog is a testament to how much simpler life is without debt; how we have that much more money to both save and enjoy!

 **Caveat: I have no problem whatsoever with credit cards paid off monthly, or low-risk credit arbitrage (for example, 0%-interest debt while earning 5% on FDIC-insured cash, which I have done with credit cards).
 These are the kinds of debt we have had.
-Just not interested in high-interest debt, using debt to buy beyond (cash) means, and not interested in the hassle that comes with loans and payments.
-(I am bemused how it is generally universally assumed that our anti-debt motivation is avoiding 0.99% interest. *insert eyeroll* )
+Just not interested in high-interest debt, using debt to buy beyond means, and not interested in the hassle that comes with loans and payments.
+(With age, the latter has become our primary reason to avoid borrowing.
+It's really just a PITA.)

 **Ting Referral Code** https://z181d126bt4.ting.com